-The Savvy Backpacker is mainly written by myself (James) but my wife (Susan) also helps with a lot of the research and ideas.
+The Savvy Backpacker is mainly written by myself (James), but Susan also helps with a lot of the research and ideas.
 You can read more about us below!

-I studied abroad in England at the University of Leeds in 2007, and I’ve visited multiple countries throughout Western and Eastern Europe.
-In the summer of 2010 I studied French at Middlebury College through their intensive summer language course.
-My French is still terrible, sadly.
+I studied abroad in England at the University of Leeds in 2007 and I’ve visited multiple countries throughout Western and Eastern Europe.
+In the summer of 2010, I studied French at Middlebury College through their intensive summer language course.

-I currently work in the tourism and hospitality industry but before Paris I worked at a small advertising agency as a copywriter.
-Before that I was in the U.S. AmeriCorps (the domestic version of the Peace Corps) where I worked for an organization that helped provide food to underprivileged people in Missouri and Kansas.
+I have a Masters of Business/Advertising from Virginia Commonwealth University and work in advertising.
+Before that, I was in the U.S. AmeriCorps (the domestic version of the Peace Corps) where I worked for an organization that helped provide food to underprivileged people in Missouri and Kansas.

 Susan was born and raised in a small town in Missouri.
-Her interest in travel began in middle school when she first started taking French class.
-During high school she visited France and live with a French family for a few weeks.
+Her interest in travel began in middle school when she first started learning French.
+During a high school summer trip, she visited Paris for the first time and lived with a French family.
 She went on to study French for her undergraduate university degree.
-During her time in college she studied abroad in Quebec, Canada and Strasbourg, France.
+During her time in college, she studied abroad in Quebec, Canada, and Strasbourg, France.

-After graduating she moved to Kansas City where she worked at a large healthcare IT company — with hopes of being transfered to their Paris office.
-After two year without being transfered she decided to pursue her love of French so she moved to northern France to teach English.
-She taught English for seven months and then started her Masters degree in French at the University of Wisconsin-Madison.
+After graduating she moved to Kansas City where she worked at a large healthcare IT company — with hopes of being transferred to their Paris office.
+After two years without being transferred she decided to pursue her love of France and moved to northern France to teach English.
+She taught English for seven months and has since successfully completed her Master’s degree in Professional French Studies at the University of Wisconsin-Madison.

 First off, thanks!
-I’ve put a lot of time and effort into this site.
-One of the best ways support me is though my Amazon.com links.
+One of the best ways support me is through my Amazon.com links.
 Basically, you click any amazon.com link, buy something within 24 hours of clicking the link and then I get a small commission.
 I’m not getting rich — in fact, I often don’t even make enough to cover my monthly web hosting bill — but every little bit helps.
-Thanks again.
+Thanks again!